 LTER information managers meet in person once per year, usually in August, and hold a virtual watercooler gathering every month.
 Notes, agendas, project information, bylaws, and other information management resources are available on the information managers’ web site.

 Notice of watercoolers and other information management related activities appears on the im listserv.
 Please contact Marty Downs at the Network Communications Office or the current committee chair to join.

 For new education/outreach managers

 Education and outreach managers hold a monthly committee meeting on Zoom, where they exchange information on new programs and opportunities and hear from outside speakers about once per quarter.
 Related documents are housed on a shared google drive.
 Education and outreach managers also have access to a private Facebook group for sharing news and resources.

 To join the education and outreach email list and access the google drive, please send an email to Marty Downs at the Network Communications Office and to the current committee chair.
 To join the Facebook group, click the “request to join” button below the header image.

 For new graduate students

 Each LTER site has a graduate student representative — listed on the site profile page — who helps to coordinate a network of graduate students working at the site.
-Network-level resources include the student listserv and the the graduate student Facebook group and a student Slack workspace.
+Network-level resources include the student listserv and the graduate student Facebook group and a student Slack workspace.